Magmortar Best Moveset

 The chain to Magmortar requires a trade evolution through a trade.
 Catch Magby at decent rates and level through the stages, but line up the trade first.
 The rest of the chain runs on levels alone.

-To get Magmortar, start by catching Magby through walking encounters at walking.
+To get Magmortar, start by catching Magby through walking encounters at Lv.
+26-62.
 The chain covers 3 catchable stages before reaching the final form.

-Magmortar's 3-stage chain starts with Magby, which appears at solid rates in the locations below.
+Magmortar's 3-stage chain starts with Magby, which appears at moderate rates in the locations below.
 Level through 3 stages while you find a trade partner.
 Everything except the trade step is solo.

 A trade step sits in Magmortar's 3-stage chain from Magby.
 The step cards below map each stage with catch locations and evolution methods.
 Magby shows up at decent rates, so the starting catch is the easy part.